Statement of Faith

 The Holy Spirit has always existed as God (Acts 5:3-4).
 He is not an impersonal force, but instead a person who has intellect, (I Cor.
 2:10-12), will (1 Cor.
 12:1), and emotions (Eph.
 4:30).
 The Holy Spirit convicts mankind of sin (John 16:8-11) and witnesses to men about Jesus (Acts 5:30-32).
 To believers, the Holy Spirit regenerates our previously dead souls (Eph.
 2:1-5).
 He lives inside us (I Cor.
 6:19).
 He spiritually baptizes us into the body of Christ (1 Cor.
 12:13, Eph.
 4:4-6).
 He seals us as a guarantee of our salvation in Christ (Eph.
 1:13-14, Eph.
 4:30).
 He also unifies all of us who are true Christians (Eph.
 4:1-3).
 The Holy Spirit transforms us and makes us more like Christ (2 Cor.
 3:18).

 Man was created by God on the sixth day of creation in sinless existence and perfect relationship with God (Gen. 1-2).
 Man was made in the image of God and has value (Gen. 1:26-31, James 3:9).
 God created two different genders Ė male and female.
 Both equally reflect the image, beauty, and creativity of God.
 Man has a spiritual existence (soul/spirit) and a physical existence (body) that simultaneously co-exist here on earth.
 So we are both spiritual and physical at the same time.
 As a result of the fall, our physical bodies will die (Gen. 2:7, Rev. 20-22).
 The main purpose of man is to glorify God by loving him above all things and loving other people like Jesus loves them (Matt.
 22:37-40).
-Human sexuality is beautifully designed by God.
-As the Creator, God designed human sexual relations only between male and female and only within the covenant relationship of marriage.
+Human sexuality is beautifully designed by God!
+As the Creator, God designed human sexual relations for a male and female within the covenant relationship of marriage.

 Sin is anything that opposes Godís nature, character, or communicated moral standard.
 There are sins of commission (doing what we shouldnít Ė Gal.
 5:17-21) and sins of omission (not doing what we should Ė James 4:17).
 Sin entered the universe through an attack of the fallen angel Satan (Gen. 3, 2 Pet.
 2:4, Jude 6).
 Our parents Adam and Eve sinned against God, and the human race fell from perfection.
 The main consequence of sin is death Ė both spiritually and physically (Gen. 3, Rom.
 6:23).
 Every man and woman is a sinner by nature and by choice (Rom.
 5:12).
 We inherit a sin nature as a result of the fall in the garden.
 We are totally depraved and cannot meet Godís standard of goodness on our own (Rom.
 3:10-12).
 Sin leaves us totally unable to save ourselves from its darkness and terrible consequences (Eph.
 2:1-3).
 God is not the author of sin.
 He did not create sin, but instead allows it.
 God is not pleased by the effects of sin (2 Pet.
 3:9), but he is totally just in his character and therefore has to punish sin (Deut.
 32:4, Heb.
 2:2).
 Hell is a place of eternal torment and existence apart from God for those people who are not rescued from sin through faith in Jesus Christ (Matt.
 25:31, 41, 46).